xolox/python-vcs-repo-mgr/README.rst

 This section is currently a "braindump" which means I haven't committed to any of these improvements, I'm just thinking out loud ;-).

+**Improve interactive repository selection**
+ Two improvements for interactive usage of the ``vcs-tool`` program:

+ - Automatically load a repository's configuration when a pathname is given that matches an entry in a configuration file (right now you need to give the repository's name in order to load its configuration).

+ - Do the obvious thing when no repository is specified on the command line but the working directory matches a configured repository.

 **Interactive merge conflict resolution**
  Currently ``vcs-tool --merge-up`` will abort as soon as a merge conflict is encountered, which means the user needs to resolve the merge conflict(s) and